Kuzhalmozhiveemar/DRESS-PATTERN-CLASSIFICATION-USING-CNN/README.md

 # DRESS-PATTERN-CLASSIFICATION-USING-CNN

-#Various images of women dress patterns like 'animal', 'plain', 'polka dot', 'geometry' ,'floral', etc are taken as input.
-The data is split into train and test data.The model is trained using train data and prediction is done using tesr data.
+Various images of women dress patterns like animal, plain, polka dot, geometry ,floral, etc are taken as input.
+The data is split into train and test data.The model is trained using train data and prediction is done using test data.
 When a query image is given as input, the images that belong to the class image of query image will be shown as output.